Authors: Jerome C. Wegley and Jeffery D. Scibetta

 Right Personal to Surviving Spouse.
 The spouse’s right to an election is personal to the spouse.
 However, an election against the Will can under certain circumstances nevertheless still be made on the spouse’s behalf by the surviving spouse’s agent (power of attorney) or legal guardian.
 The person(s) exercising such rights on behalf of the spouse could therefore potentially include one or more of the spouse’s children (decedent’s step‑children).

 Waiver of Elective Share Rights.
-As already noted, if a surviving spouse does not timely elect his/her statutory forced share, then he/she will be deemed to have waived his/her elective share rights.
+As already noted, if a surviving spouse does not timely elect their statutory forced share, then they will be deemed to have waived their elective share rights.
 Also, importantly, elective share rights may be waived by agreement before the marriage (prenuptial agreement) or after the marriage (postnuptial agreement).

 Forfeiture of Elective Share Rights.
 As is the case with respect to intestacy rights, a spouse’s elective share rights will be forfeited if: